Some dogs love to dig, but their owners are not exactly impressed by this behavior.

 The owner needs to supervise the dog in the yard, according to Haft.

 "That way when they do start digging, you can redirect them to the appropriate spot or get their interest and have them do something other than dig," she said.

-In my parents’ case, it’s easier to supervise Sophie when she is on a long lead.
+In my parents' case, it's easier to supervise Sophie when she is on a long lead or check cord.
 This type of leash allows the owner to redirect unwanted behavior and reward the dog for good behavior.